-- Participants connected to the Pexip VMR in a Lync / Skype for Business Fusion or gateway call can see shared content if a Lync / Skype for Business user presents PowerPoint files.
+- Participants connected to a Pexip VMR that is merged with a Lync / Skype for Business meeting or that are in a gateway call can see shared content if a Lync / Skype for Business user presents PowerPoint files.
 Pexip Infinity supports the Persistent Shared Object Model (PSOM). - Supported for desktop Lync 2013 and Skype for Business clients. - Requires Office Web Apps (OWA) Server. - Slide animation is not supported; Pexip participants will see a composite JPEG image.
 Also, annotations are not supported.